C64 Game Wishlist: Uridium II / Next

 And it was, for good reason, a game that effectively sold the hardware; its smooth scrolling was sensational at the time and had very few peers beyond the equally

-But its actual pressed metal graphical style was also quite novel (apart from the fact it took its cues from its predecessor by the same author, Paradroid), spawning a flurry of largely inferior games with a copycat design theme.
+But its actual pressed metal graphical style was also quite novel (apart from the fact it took its cues from its predecessor by the same author, Paradroid), spawning a flurry of largely inferior games on the Commodore 64 with a copycat design theme.

 And so it should come as no surprise to learn that Uridium remains - for me at least - Braybrook's magnum opus, outshining every game he made thereafter, both on and off the C64.